Active Learning in Thailand 2025: Guide for Teachers — KET

 Active vs. Passive Learning

-Passive Learning: Students absorb info—think traditional lecture or teacher-centered setups.
+Passive Learning: Students absorb info through traditional lecture or teacher-centered setups.
 It’s one-way and low-energy.

-Active Learning: Students dive in—solving problems, debating, or creating.
+Active Learning: Students dive into solving problems, debating, or creating.
 It’s dynamic and demands more effort.

 Why It Matters